kr55/ssiscataloger/index.md

 Migrate ssis catalog to new server quickly using SSIS Catalog Migration Wizard.
-The need for this activity might arise when:
+Do you want to:

-* you want to migrate ssis to azure data factory
+* migrate ssis to azure data factory
 * migrate ssisdb from one server to another
-* migrate ssis catalog from 2012 to 2016 (or any version of SQL Server)
+* migrate ssis catalog from 2012 to 2016 (or any version of SQL Server) etc.

+Then you are at right place!

 # Background